kamu-data/kamu-docs/.archive/content/glossary/_index.md

 - Post-dated events and predictions - with event time set into the future
 - Back-dated events and corrections - with event time set into the past

-Depending on the type of transformations these restrictions may be more strict, e.g. joining datasets based on event time may require it to be quasi-monotonic increasing to know when the join operation can be considered complete (see {{<term "Watermarks" "watermark">}}).
+Depending on the type of transformations these restrictions may be more strict, e.g. joining datasets based on event time may require it to be quasi-monotonic increasing to know when the join operation can be considered complete (see {{<term "Watermarks" "watermark).

 See also:
 * {{<term "Projections" "projection">}}